jwang639/demo.Api/README.md

 ******************************************************
 3 Aug, 2021

-Using JPA defalut CRUD methods and don't need DAO class anymore
+Using JPA default CRUD methods and don't need DAO class anymore

 Tested by using h2.console database, will connect to AWS database later